Judge or condemn

 You as a manager have the task of working with the employee to find a new balance between the employee's expectations and what your company can offer.
 You can do this by having targeted conversations:

-With one or more good conversations you can find the cause of this motivation problems track down.
-Looking for solutions together is often part of the solution itself.
-As a manager, you can make agreements about further guidance and consultation.
-Keeping a finger on the pulse by regularly exchanging ideas is important.
-Personal attention effectively helps get demotivated employees back on track.
+Through one or more productive conversations, you can identify the root cause of motivational problems.
+Searching for solutions together often forms part of the solution itself.
+As a manager, you can make agreements regarding further guidance and consultation.

 You, as a manager, cannot motivate your employees, employees can only motivate themselves.
 As a manager you can provide circumstances that are motivating.
 For example, by making and keeping a position attractive.
 Think of variety and challenge.